huynguyen250896/oCEM/data_n_code/human breast cancer/README.md

 2. raw_data.zip: a subset of raw data necessary for running examples, extracted from the full one above.

-3. process_data_overlappingCGM.R: R code examples to process the raw data from scratch before inputting them to oCEM.
+3. preprocess_data.R: R code examples to process the raw data from scratch before inputting them to oCEM.

 Reference
 ---